 2017, it was announced that it world premiere preview

 2017, at the Paper Mill Playhouse, 22 Brookside Drive,

 Broadway opening has yet been announced.

-Madison Avenue, where they find themselves torn between success
+of Madison Avenue, where they find themselves torn

-The lead role of Ralph Kramden is expected to be played by actor, Michael
+It was announced earlier that the lead role of Ralph Kramden is expected to be played

-the Nortons are expected to be played by Hank Azaria and Megan
+Nortons are expected to be played by Hank Azaria and Laura

 third is a

-show that explores the strength, humor and
+show that would explore the strength, humor and

-been no further announcements made as to whether it will
+been no further announcements made so it is doubtful as to whether it will

 and we are watching.